draphael123/Dumb-project-slow-escalators/README.md

 - Node.js 18+
 - npm or yarn
-- Replicate API token (for AI image generation) - [Get one here](https://replicate.com/account/api-tokens)
+- That's it!
+No API keys needed - AI image generation works out of the box!

 ### Installation